 Application: PCM packs are commonly used in the pharmaceutical, biotechnology, and food industries where precise temperature control is crucial for transporting sensitive products.

-Dry ice is not a traditional ice pack; rather, it is solid carbon dioxide (CO2) in a frozen state.
+Dry ice is not a traditional gel ice packs for shipping; rather, it is solid carbon dioxide (CO2) in a frozen state.

 Composition: Dry ice is composed of pure carbon dioxide in a solid state.
 It undergoes sublimation, meaning it transitions directly from a solid to a gas without passing through a liquid phase.